0xSpaceShard/starknet-devnet/README.md

 $ docker pull shardlabs/starknet-devnet-rs:<COMMIT_HASH>
 ```

-By appending the `-seed0` suffix, you can use images which [predeploy funded accounts](#predeployed-accounts) with `--seed 0`, thus always predeploying the same set of accounts.
-E.g.:
+By appending the `-seed0` suffix, you can use images which [predeploy funded accounts](#predeployed-contracts) with `--seed 0`, thus always predeploying the same set of accounts:

 ```
 $ docker pull shardlabs/starknet-devnet-rs:<VERSION>-seed0